-Keeping your lawn green and pristine is a matter of pride.
-So it can be upsetting to find a growing puddle of standing water in your yard.
-Not only is stagnant water unsightly, but it can also kill your grass, damage ornamental plants, compromise your home’s foundation, become a breeding ground for mosquitoes and be symptom of larger problems.
+Keeping your lawn green and pristine is a matter of homeownership pride.
+It can be upsetting to find a growing puddle of standing water right in the middle of your landscaping.
+Not only does stagnant water kill your grass, but it also damages ornamental plants and compromises your home’s foundation.
+Standing water can also be a breeding ground for mosquitoes and a symptom of larger problems.

 What causes water to accumulate on your lawn?
 What are the best methods of eliminating standing water?
-Here’s what homeowners need to know.
+If you are asking these questions, you’re not alone.
+American Home Shield® is here to help with key information that homeowners need to know.

 When stagnant water forms on your property, it can be a sign of either easily correctable habits or more fundamental design flaws.

 Grading.
 Lawns should be graded (or leveled) to ensure proper drainage.
-The slope should trend away from the house and direct run-off down towards the street, alleyway or storm sewer.
-If your landscaping doesn’t take the proper angle, water may collect on your lawn faster that it can drain.
-Improper drainage can also cause natural low spots in your yard to accumulate more and more water with each rainfall.
+The slope should trend away from the house, and run-off should be directed down toward the street, alleyway, or storm sewer.
+If your landscaping doesn’t incorporate proper drainage angles, water may collect on your lawn faster than it can drain.
+Improper drainage can also cause natural low spots in your yard to accumulate more water with each rainfall.

-Thatch.
+Permeability.
 Proper drainage also depends on your lawn’s permeability.
 A permeable lawn allows water to seep into the earth instead of collecting on the surface.
-If grass clippings or leaf litter clog on your lawn, they can prevent the soil from absorbing water as it would under normal conditions.
+If grass clippings or leaf litter clog your lawn, they can prevent the soil from absorbing water as it would under normal conditions.

 Soils.
-Hard, compact soils and heavy, sticky clay soils are also less absorbent and prevent surface water from seeping into the ground.
+Another cause of standing water in your yard could be the density of your dirt.
+Hard, compact soils and heavy, sticky clay soils are less absorbent and prevent surface water from seeping into the ground.

 High water table.
+Is there standing water in your yard after a rain?
 As rain seeps into the earth, it becomes groundwater.
 This groundwater forms a water table, a completely saturated level of subsurface soil and rock.
-In some instances, however, the water table can rise very close to the surface, creating waterlogged conditions.
+However, the water table can rise very close to the surface in some instances, creating waterlogged conditions.

-Fortunately, you don’t have to live with standing water.
-Depending on the ultimate cause of your standing water problem, you can take immediate action to boost your lawn’s ability to shed water.
+Fortunately, there are several ways you can mitigate stagnant water.
+Depending on the ultimate cause of the issue, you can take immediate action to boost your lawn’s ability to shed water.
+Try these solutions:

 Re-grade.
-Consult with a professional landscaper on re-grading the terrain around your home.
-Be sure to request that the landscaper provide a survey of your lawn’s low-lying points, natural channels and drainage outlets.
+Consult with a professional landscaper who can help you re-grade the terrain around your home.
+They can give you some helpful backyard ideas regarding the standing water problem and help you correct the issue.
+Ask the landscaper to provide a survey of your lawn’s low-lying points, natural channels, and drainage outlets.

-De-thatch.
-You can remove heavy thatch using a dethatcher, vertical mower, or even a simple lawn rake.
+Rake your lawn.
+You can remove heavy layers of leaf litter and grass clippings using a dethatcher, a vertical mower, or even a simple lawn rake.
 Once you’ve removed the plant debris, pierce the turf with a garden fork or a lawn aerator.
-The small holes you make should be at least 4 inches deep and spaced 2 inches apart.
+The small holes you make should be at least four inches deep and spaced two inches apart.
 Aerated soil is not only soil that drains properly—it’s also healthier soil.

 Break it up.
-In order to make your lawn more amenable to water absorption, work organic matter into your soil.
-Garden compost, leaf mold and manure will all open the soil up and create more minute channels through which water can escape.
+Work organic matter into your soil to make your lawn more amenable to water absorption.
+Garden compost, leaf mold, and manure will open the soil up and create smaller channels through which water can escape.

 Dig.
 For hardpan problems, a shovel may be the best solution.
-If the hardpan is less than 2 feet thick, wait for a dry spell and then dig up as much as you can.
-If you can’t break up the hardpan yourself, consult with a professional contractor who specializes in drilling through densely packed subsoil.
+If the hardpan is less than two feet thick, wait for a dry spell and then dig up as much as possible.
+If you can’t break up the hardpan yourself, consult with a professional contractor who specializes in drilling through the densely packed subsoil.

 Don’t let standing water keep you and your family from enjoying the outdoor areas around your home.
-By identifying the cause of your drainage problem and relying on good common sense, you can ensure that gray clouds don’t linger even after the storms have passed.
+By identifying the cause of your drainage problem and utilizing these solutions, you can ensure that your yard will be pristine in no time.